|Published on 2006-05-05 by John Collins.|

-The development of version 5.0 of this site is progressing rapidly, with a launch date of the end of May now firmly pencilled in.
-A roadmap is now in place in terms of the phased implementation of all of the planned feature enhancements of Design-Ireland, the features contained in these planned releases break down under the following headings:
+The development of version 5.0 of this site is progressing rapidly, with a launch date of the end of May now firmly penciled in.
+A roadmap is now in place in terms of the phased implementation of all of the planned feature enhancements of this site, the features contained in these planned releases break down under the following headings:

 What this all means is that the upgrade to this site will in fact take place over a number of phases rather than in one large upfront delivery.
 This approach will ensure that the development work involved in all of this new functionality will not act as a large break on the project.